Alabaster is a natural stone that is soft enough to carve. It is not the same thing as the mineral actually called alabaster by geologists.

 Alabaster occurs naturally in a variety of colors, like marble.
-But, the type used in lighting is white with beige or taupe veins and inclusions.
+But, the type used in lighting is white with beige, taupe or brown veins and inclusions.
 Pieces used for lamp bases and other small parts might be cut from lower quality, less translucent stone.

 There are 2 reasons.
 Limited quantities and high labor.